 If you’re looking for a classic and unmissable thing to do in Venice, cruising down the Grand Canal is a must.
 As you sail along the canal, you’ll be able to appreciate the city’s unique urbanism and see some of its top attractions.

-Venice is truly unique.
-It's one of the world's most beautiful and captivating cities, a natural movie set.
-No other place looks quite like it.
-Venice is a city built on water that shouldn't exist in real life.
+Venice is a truly unique city, one of the world’s most beautiful and captivating.
+It’s like a natural movie set, and no other place looks quite like it.
+Venice is built on water, which is something that shouldn’t exist in real life.

 During Venice’s heyday, the Grand Canal was used by traders, making their way to the Rialto Bridge.
 Today, it’s flanked with over 170 buildings, including pastel mansions and gleaming Byzantine palazzi.